NepuShiro/BondageClub-Helper/README.md

 /wardrobe : Opens the wardrobe

 /showlocks [membernumber] [T/F] : Show locks on character including the pass/combo

+/exportlook [membernumber] [includeBinds: true/false] [total: true/false]: Copy your or another player's appearance in a format that can be imported with BCX [BCH]

+Insert+Delete key = Release without the chat action.
+To be used outside a chatroom.

+Endbracket (]) = Finish the struggle minigame instantly

+keypad.minus (-) = Leave the chatroom instantly

 # how-to Install
 Use Tampermonkey or any alternative and install this user script.